GulatiGarvit/CursorUtilsHelper/README.md

-# Cursor Utils
+# Cursor Utils Helper

-CursorUtils is an Android library written in JAVA for dealing with basic android content provider tasks in an easier way, without having to manage cursors yourself.
+CursorUtilsHelper is an Android library written in JAVA for dealing with basic android content provider tasks in an easier way, without having to manage cursors yourself.
 ### Supported
 - SMS
 - Contacts